-Local media conversion for Windows
+Local file conversion for Windows

 • No account required

-• One-time purchase
+• One time purchase

 Format conversion should not feel like a trust exercise.